Court sentences man to life imprisonment for raping neighbour’s 10-year-old daughter

 In Saheed’s testimony, he claimed that Agboola went to work on August 29, 2015 (the day before the incident) and later informed him that he was going home to get some of his clothes but did not see Agboola again until his appearance in court to testify.

-Saheed told the court that he could not speak to the events of August 30, 2015, and whatever action Agboola took on that day as he saw him last on August 29, 2015.
+Saheed told the court that he could not speak of the events of August 30, 2015, and whatever action Agboola took on that day as he saw him last on August 29, 2015.

 Comments are closed.